hatchling01/Advanced_VLSI_filterproject/README.md

 The top module connects the FIR core to the external coefficient ROM.

-### 3.3 Operation
+### 5.3 Operation

 The serial filter uses a simple FSM:

 - **S_IDLE**
   Wait for `data_valid`.
-When a new input sample arrives, it is shifted into the delay line, the accumulator is cleared, and tap processing begins.
+On assertion, shifts the new sample into the delay line, clears the accumulator, and starts the MAC counter.

 - **S_MAC**
   The tap counter steps through the coefficient addresses.
 Because the ROM is synchronous, the delay sample and coefficient are aligned through a pipeline register, and valid accumulation starts one cycle after the first ROM address is issued.